OpenEPaperLink/OpenEPaperLink/README.md

 # OpenEPaperLink

-## FOR HACKADAY BERLIN EVENT ##
-You've found this page!
-It's pretty hard to find, for some reason.
-Most of you should've gotten two Epaper-displays: one 1.54" display, one segmented display.
-You can use the segmented display to make your own accesspoint at home.
-All you need is an ESP32, and connect that to the debug header on the segmented display, and you should be ready to go.
-In order to prevent problems during the event, we'll make the pinout to the debug header available after the event has finished.
-If you do figure it out, congratulations! :)

-Also, the specific firmware running on the tag will be published on this repository.
-It's running a special 'event mode', and will switch to 'normal mode' after the event has ended, and it's detecting an accesspoint

-If you remove the batteries, the tag will require the presence of the accesspoint in order to boot into 'event' mode properly.
-Also, if you remove the battery, first insert the battery in reverse.
-This will shorten the capacitors, and will reset the tag properly.

 ## ⚠️⚠️⚠️THIS IS NOT PRODUCTION READY!⚠️⚠️⚠️
 This is not a final, polished codebase.
 Not by a long shot.
 You'll need some knowledge on the use of these tags.
 A very good place to start is here: https://github.com/atc1441/ZBS_Flasher.
 You'll need to fix issues yourself, troubleshoot stuff.
 Once again: this is not for everyone.